Jim Raynor: Development

-Raynor's character is based on a character of the same name in the film Rush, whom Chris Metzen describes as a "gritty, undercover cop".
-Metzen also states that Raynor is a personal favorite character of his, as although he is only an ordinary man, he has personally met and worked with the most influential characters in the series.
-In StarCraft II, Raynor was again voiced by Robert Clotworthy.
+Raynor is generally portrayed as a rugged and morally driven protagonist in the series.
+Metzen has described Raynor as loosely based on a character of the same name from the 1991 film Rush, whom he characterized as a "gritty, undercover cop".
+Metzen also described Raynor as one of his personal favorite characters, noting that although Raynor is an ordinary man, he interacts with many of the most powerful figures in the series.